 Business Confidence in Switzerland averaged 98.82 points from 1991 until 2020, reaching an all time high of 131.50 points in March of 2010 and a record low of 52.30 points in May of 2020.
 This page provides the latest reported value for - Switzerland Business Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Switzerland Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on December of 2020.

-Business Confidence in Switzerland is expected to be 100.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Switzerland to stand at 105.00 in 12 months time.
-In the long-term, the Switzerland Business Confidence is projected to trend around 105.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Switzerland is expected to be 100.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Business Confidence in Switzerland to stand at 92.00 in 12 months time.
+In the long-term, the Switzerland Business Confidence is projected to trend around 94.00 points in 2021 and 99.00 points in 2022, according to our econometric models.